danny05158/My_Website/content/project/capstone-project/index.md

 The Feast React web app was created to help plan, organize and invite guests to your dinner party.
 We utilized the NodeMailer API to send email invites to guests.
-We also integrated maps with the Mapbox API for users to know the exact location of the event.
-Team collaborated thruough Github and we incorporated Agile workflow.
+We also integrated maps using the Mapbox API for users to know the location of the event.
+Team collaboration thruough Github and we incorporated Agile workflow.